Inouye165/React-Photo-App/docs/PRODUCT_STORY.md

 > Look at the photo, figure out what dish it is, and guess which nearby restaurant it came from.

-Using the POI data from Google Places:
+Using the POI data from the Places provider:

 - The AI recognized dishes (“seafood boil,” “burger,” “ramen,” etc.).
 - It cross-referenced the list of nearby restaurants.